croservices/cro/docs/intro/http-server.md

 `Cro::HTTP::Server`:

 ```
-# Creating a server...
+# Create the HTTP service object
 my Cro::Service $service = Cro::HTTP::Server.new(
     :host('localhost'), :port(2314), :$application
 );

-# Running it
+# Run it
 $service.start;

-# Add up a react block to keep running until Ctrl-C signal
+# Cleanly shut down on Ctrl-C
 react whenever signal(SIGINT) {
-    $hello-service.stop;
+    $service.stop;
     exit;
 }
 ```

 And the application is up and running, so it's time to improve it: add